-Top: 15th & Pearl Parking Garage, Boulder, C Bottom: Conceptual Rendering - Station Center, Salt Lake City, L
+Top: 15th & Pearl Parking Garage, Boulder, CO Bottom: Conceptual Rendering - Station Center, Salt Lake City, UT the District Pros I + Complements and completes the residential uses currently being built or planned in the District. + Encourages utilization of downtown amenities (library, parks, museum, etc) and living close to work. + Commercial office uses complement existing office and entrepreneurial services located on the northeast block such as + Fills development gaps in the District fabric and helps define street edges facing onto the festival street at Fulton.
+Cons I + Relatively small increase in overall density of uses in

+SCENARIOS Section D

++ Consumes public parking which is already deemed to be lacking in the District.

-Description I Development Scenario B builds on Scenario A and contemplates the insertion of additional institutional and commercial buildings on northern 8th Street.
-The institutional building should expand or complement the existing institutions on that block while the commercial building should serve as a link between 8th Street and the commercial uses proposed on Fulton and Capitol Boulevard.
-This scenario also contemplates the demolition and reconfiguration of the current strip retail facing Capitol Boulevard.
-Retail uses could be maintained at the ground level with new residential development above.
-This scenario increases the number of people living and working in the District which will serve to activate and enliven the public realm.
-Pros I + Increased number of residents and employees in the District and adjacent to downtown. + Increased density increases land values + Fills gaps in the neighborhood fabric and increase the active uses on the ground floor of all blocks in the District. + Presents an architectural facade to Capitol Boulevard and thereby enhancing the entrance sequence of people coming into the city.
-Cons I + Displaces existing public parking SCENARIO B STH STREET CORRIDOR MASTER PLAN | Boise, Idaho | SCENARIOS July 2016
++ Fills gaps in the neighborhood fabric and increase the active uses on the ground floor of all blocks in the District. + Presents an architectural facade to Capitol Boulevard and thereby enhancing the entrance sequence of people coming into

+Cons I + Displaces existing public parking

+SCENARIO C 8TH STREET CORRIDOR MASTER PLAN | Boise, Idaho | SCENARIOS July 2016

-Description I Development Scenario C is identical to Scenario B with the exception of a new cultural institution being contemplated at the center of the District on Fulton Street between 8th and 9th Streets.
+42 Description I Development Scenario C is identical to Scenario B with the exception of a new cultural institution being contemplated at the center of the District on Fulton Street between 8th and 9th Streets.
 The cultural institution could be a large capacity theater or other type of cultural facility that would act as the anchor to the District.
 A plaza entrance plaza is located in front of the building on the corner of 8th Street and Fulton and could accommodate small outdoor performances.
 This scenario contemplates a large parking structure on the west side of 9th Street that would supply parking for the cultural facility as well as displaced surface parking lots in the District.
-Pros I + Locates a large cultural facility in the center of the District that would act as a destination and anchor for the neighborhood. + Adds a small performance plaza to the corner of the festival street at Fulton and 8th Street. + Replaces lost surface parking + Fills gaps in the neighborhood fabric and increase the active uses on the ground floor of all blocks in the District. + Presents an architectural facade to Capitol Boulevard and thereby enhancing the entrance sequence of people coming into the city.
-Cons I + Locates parking across busy 9th Street.
+Pros I + Locates a large cultural facility in the center of the District that would act as a destination and anchor for the + Adds a small performance plaza to the corner of the festival street at Fulton and 8th Street. + Replaces lost surface parking + Fills gaps in the neighborhood fabric and increase the active uses on the ground floor of all blocks in the District. + Presents an architectural facade to Capitol Boulevard and thereby enhancing the entrance sequence of people coming into Cons I + Locates parking across busy 9th Street.

-+ Reduces residential density and the number of people living in the District.
-SCENARIO C STH STREET CORRIDOR MASTER PLAN | Boise, Idaho | SCENARIOS July 2016
++ Reduces residential density and the number of people living